icydevelopment/PhalanxBot-CM/README.md

 You can pick whichever you want and the bots play the remaining roles.
 It works same for both dire and radiant teams.

 ***You must be sure that the hero that you pick for the role is included in PhalanxRoles file in directory \Steam\steamapps\workshop\content\570\2873408973\Library
+** If you replace HeroInfo folder with the one here, you may pick any core to any core role, and any support to soft or hard support role.
+However, they might not play properly.